oliversalzburg/iac-aws-ignition/README.md

 ## Manual AWS Web Console steps

-1. Go to your **Account** settings and enable **IAM user and role access to Billing information**.

-   We do not want to have to sign in as the root user for billing information.
-We will delegate the permissions.

 1. Go to your **Security credentials** settings and add an MFA device to the root user.

    Any account-local unique name is fine.
 We assume `mfa-root` for this document.